PANDA’s Community Champions program began in 2016 and brings people with lived experience together to help us advocate for perinatal mental health.

 Research and development

-PANDA has relationships with many perinatal and other mental health services and researchers, and we are committed to sharing our knowledge about the lived experience and contributing to the evidence.
+PANDA partners with other perinatal and mental health services, and researchers.
+We are committed to sharing our knowledge about the lived experience and contributing to the evidence.
 By participating in research projects, you can add your voice to the growing data about the impact of perinatal mental health challenges.

 How to apply